lsmon/json/NOTES.md

 ### TLDR

-Using pointers for class members can be beneficial in certain scenarios where dynamic memory management or deferred initialization is required.
+Using pointers for class members can be beneficial in certain scenarios whereEquals dynamic memory management or deferred initialization is required.
 However, it also introduces complexity and requires careful management to avoid memory-related issues.

 #### Leason LEARNED